 This lovely village plot called for a design which is neither rural nor urban.
-It has small trees to the opposite side of the street, open views across a publicly used open space beyond and two really well maintained apartment developments to either side.
+Small trees to the opposite side of the street reveal bound a publicly used open space and two really well maintained apartment developments to either side.
 The very short walk to the village centre where there are numerous pubs, cafes and restaurants, not to mention the very local landmark, the Admiral Rodney, means that this is a vibrant village.

 The design proposed is one which;

 - Delicately responds to the various elements which make up the character of the context, such as the mix of materials that we find either side of this plot (red brick and render).